 3.1.1 During the initial investigation and prior to physical testing, the manufacturer's specifications and details shall be reviewed to assess the ease and practicality of installation and use.
-The Approval investigation shall define the limits of the Approval.
+The certification examination results may further define the limits of the final certification.